 Weekdays after 6PM the street doors to the building will be locked and guests will need to be escorted by a member of the DMGS community to access the Library.
 The building can be accessed by “scanning” a DMGS ID to the small black box mounted on near the front door outside the Library.

 The Library staff reserve the right to remove Library users, or any others deemed disruptive to academic activities from the Library with the assistance of DMGS Security.

 Library Circulation Policy

-All library collections are supervised by the Library Director who is responsible for collection development and material evaluation.
-Students, faculty, and staff may check out circulating material upon registration using their DMGS access card.
+All library collections are currently curated by the Library Director who is responsible for collection development and material evaluation.
+Students, faculty, and staff may check out circulating material upon registration.
 Materials marked for circulation may be checked out for a period of four weeks with up to two renewals (provided the item has not been placed on hold by another patron).
 No more than eight items may be checked out to an individual library patron at any one time.